01 / Kozy Payments · first-party, built in

 The dispatcher who takes a card-on-file payment cannot also reconcile the deposit batch, because the API enforces that split.
 Cards on file belong to the ledger card itself, not a side dashboard.

 Partial refunds allocate to specific invoice line items.
-The ledger card shows which gallon order or service ticket each cent came back from.
-Chargebacks notify you the moment they post and land on the ledger automatically, with the invoice, delivery ticket, photos, and portal messages linked.
+Chargebacks post to the ledger automatically with the linked invoice, delivery ticket, photos, and portal messages.
 The evidence packet is one click.

 KozyOps deposit reconciliation screen showing payment deposits tied to accounting workflows, with categorized totals for Visa/MC/Discover, AMEX, and cash/check across each daily batch.